brownben/website/posts/introducing-munro-leagues.md

 title: Introducing Munro Leagues
 date: 2020-08-26
 author: Ben Brown
-excerpt: Munro Leagues started as part of my Advanced Higher Computing project, it is a league results calculator.
-It calculates the overall results for a series of events, and it is designed to be easy to use and require very little effort for league coordinators and event organisers to use.
+excerpt: Originally created as part of my Advanced Higher Computing project, Munro makes calculating sporting league results easy.
+It calculates the overall results for a series of events, and is designed to be simple to use and require very little effort from event organisers.
 ---

 Munro Leagues started as part of my Advanced Higher Computing project, it is a league results calculator.
 It calculates the overall results for a series of events, and it is designed to be easy to use and require very little effort for league coordinators and event organisers to use.
 It is now hosting the results for several leagues across Scotland, including: the Sprintelope, Northern Night Cup, Fight with the Night leagues, with over 125 events and almost 5000 results in the system.